About Services Process Scope Regulatory Updates Legal Notice Privacy Policy Contact

 AI Act.
 The rules on prohibited practices now apply.

-From 2 February 2025, the provisions on prohibited AI practices under Regulation (EU) 2024/1689 became applicable.
-This includes bans on AI systems that use subliminal manipulation, exploit vulnerabilities, or enable social scoring by public authorities.
-Obligations for general-purpose AI models apply from August 2025.
+From 2 February 2025, the rules on prohibited AI practices under Regulation (EU) 2024/1689 became applicable.
+These cover, among other things, AI systems using subliminal or manipulative deceptive techniques, exploiting vulnerabilities, or enabling social scoring.
+Obligations for general-purpose AI models apply from 2 August 2025.

 Applies from 2 February 2025 (prohibited practices); 2 August 2025 (GPAI models)